xerolinux/XeroHub/content/iso.md

 ### Included Features

 As mentioned earlier in the post, some fetures available via the toolkit were already applied on the ISO.
-Find the list of what has already been applied below, just so you do not apply them again :
+Find the list of what has already been applied below :

-- PipeWire/Bluetooth
+✅ PipeWire/Bluetooth<br>
-- Flatpak + Overrides
+✅ Flatpak + Overrides<br>
-- Multithread Compiling
+✅ Multithread Compiling<br>
-- Chaotic-AUR Enabled
+✅ Chaotic-AUR Enabled<br>
-- Printer Driver/Tools
+✅ Printer Driver/Tools<br>
-- Samba Tools and configs
+✅ Samba Tools and configs<br>
-- Scanner Driver/Tools
+✅ Scanner Driver/Tools<br>
-- Fastfetch/OhMyPosh
+✅ Fastfetch/OhMyPosh<br>
-- XeroLinux Layan Rice
+✅ XeroLinux Layan Rice

 **Theming Issue :**